If you are ailing in any way, tell us so that we may pray for you.

 The Sunday Scripture Study is the same Zoom session as the Service of the Word; it begins about 10 minutes after the Benediction.

-Morning Prayer will continue on Tuesdays through Fridays at 9:00 a.m.
-It is also available through Zoom.
+Morning Prayer is prayed on Tuesdays through Fridays at 9:00 a.m.
+It is streamed on Zoom.

 Communion 2nd and 4th Wednesdays